Tsubarah/Tsubarah/README.md

 ![ Alt text](welcome-black.gif)

-### Hi there, my name is Benjamin - aka [Tsubarah][website] 👋
+### Hi there, my name is Benjamin [Tsubarah][website] 👋

-## A Front End Developer student exploring and soaking up all the knowledge I come across
+## A Front End Developer enjoying the ride of life

-- 🔭 Check out https://www.cryptovoxels.com/play for a virtual experience 🤩
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning how to improve architectural strategies in web development.
 - 👯 I’m looking for more interesting projects to code!
-- 🥅 2022 Goals: Improve my programing skills and expand my social network within the programing community
+- 🥅 2025 Goals: Dive deeper into backend development.
-- ⚡ Other than coding: I love to stay active and healthy for body and soul
+- ⚡ Beyond coding: I love staying active and healthy for both body and soul.
-- Fun fact: Bluetooth was named after a tenth-century king, Harald Bluetooth, King of Denmark and Norway.

 <br />
 <br />